 # Headers

-Headers are inserted using one to six pound symbols (`#`) at the beginning of line.
+Headers are inserted using one to six pound symbols (`#`) at the beginning of a line.
 This

 makes headers from `